Tennessee Missing Alerts & Criteria

-As the state’s lead law enforcement agency, the TBI works to share information among law enforcement agencies about missing children, offers investigative support, and issues alerts to raise the public awareness of the most serious of cases.
-The TBI is the missing children’s clearinghouse for the state, and is the only agency in the state that can issue an AMBER Alert.
+As the state’s lead law enforcement agency, the TBI shares information among law enforcement agencies about missing individuals, offers investigative support, and issues alerts to raise the public awareness of the most serious of cases.

-Each state has different criteria for missing children alerts.
-The TBI formed Tennessee’s thresholds based on national best practices and to give the agency both consistency and flexibility, to respond in the most appropriate way depending on the evidence in each case.
+Each state has different criteria for alerts for missing individuals.
+The TBI formed Tennessee’s program based on national best practices and to provide consistency and flexibility to respond in the most appropriate way depending on the circumstances of each case.

 The TBI reserves AMBER Alerts for the most serious of missing children cases, in which law enforcement believes that a child is in imminent danger.
 In AMBER Alerts, the TBI harnesses the strengths of partner agencies – including TEMA, the Tennessee Association of Broadcasters, the National Weather Service, TDOT, and others – to amplify the message of vital information about the missing child and, if available, the suspect, vehicle, and direction of travel.